brewedkofii/lightswitched/README.md

 may not respond ; the reason why is bc im probably doing smth so sorry!! (,,>﹏<,,)

+i cuddle random ppl when i see they have c + h in their name , when i want 2 tho

 . .

 ⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹ ⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹ ⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹ ⊹₊˚‧︵‿₊୨ᰔ୧₊‿︵‧˚₊⊹